 Bora Wear is a men’s wear company that employs HIV+ women in the slums of Nairobi.
 We believe it is better to employ someone for a wage than to simply give them that money.
 We focus on employing women because research shows that women will spend more of their income to better the lives of their family, giving future generations an opportunity to better their own lives.

-How did the idea of creating this line come about to help people who are HIV+?
-I am originally from Kenya.
-I moved to the States when I was eleven, but I always knew that I would come back to Kenya and make it a better place in some way.
-While at Cornell, I tried a couple of different majors all with the intent of using those acquired skills to do something in Kenya.
+Originally my cousin and I were working on an idea called The Noticed.
+It was a graphic t-shirt company, and we wanted to get different artists to show a side of Africa that wasn’t war, famine, AIDS, and child soldiers.
 For a large variety of reasons, it didn’t work out, but it let me know that whatever I wanted to do it had to be a physical product because that meant that I had to hire someone to make it.
 On top of that, I knew we had to do something unique plus African.
 So The Noticed definitely influenced where I am today.

 Due to the economic situation in Kenya, people often are forced into dangerous situations not because they want to but because they see no other options.
 By giving work to the groups of women, we enable them to avoid turning to brewing illegal alcohol or even prostitution.
 We give them an income that helps them send their children to school and maintain their households.

-Yet, the world isn’t just going to magically turn into a fair place where good is rewarded and evil is punished.
-We have to shape and make the world into our own vision.
-And if we don’t do something, somebody else will and you may not like the results.
-What would be some advice you'd like to give for those who wish to become involved with philanthropic projects, but are not sure how?
+As we grow, we want to partner with orphanages for HIV+ children here in Kenya because these are places with so much need.
+The government made primary school education free at public schools only a few years ago which means that school fees are required for anything past sixth grade.
+On top of school fees, there are issues of accommodating, clothing, and feeding these young children.

 Stop making excuses why this isn't the right time or opportunity.
 Maybe the volunteer experience will suck or maybe you will find an organization or cause that you want to support.Get out there and make a difference.

 Be sure to check out their website for more.